-- We wear 20 percent of our clothing 80 percent of the time
+- We wear 20 percent of our clothing 80 percent of the time.

-- Twenty-five percent of two-car garages don’t have room to park cars in them
+- Twenty-five percent of two-car garages don’t have room to park cars in them.

-- There is a direct correlation between cortisol (stress) levels and the density of objects in our houses
+- There is a direct correlation between cortisol (stress) levels and the density of objects in our houses.

-- Approximately 10 percent of American households rent a storage unit for their overflow possessions, at a cost of $1,000 or more a year
+- Approximately 10 percent of American households rent a storage unit for their overflow possessions, at a cost of $1,000 or more a year.

-- Eliminating clutter would reduce the amount of time you spend cleaning your home by 40 percent
+- Eliminating clutter would reduce the amount of time you spend cleaning your home by 40 percent.

-- Nearly a third of Americans report that cleaning their closets is more satisfying than sex
+- Nearly a third of Americans report that cleaning their closets is more satisfying than sex.

 Decluttering is a spiritual necessity

 - Relationships – Purging relationships from your life gets dicey.
 I’m not talking about cleaning up your friends list on Facebook.
-I’m talking about distancing yourself from friends or even family members that are no longer supportive or represent a positive influence in your life.
+I’m talking about distancing yourself from friends or even family members who are no longer supportive or represent a positive influence in your life.
 Sometimes you have to walk away from those relationships to move forward, especially if the relationship has turned toxic.